 Length: 8 miles, roundtrip

-Parking for about 20-30 cars, and the rest has to be parked on the right side of the road and hike in.
-There’s a toilet available in the lot.
+Parking Pass/Entry Fee: Northwest Forest Pass.
+There are about 20-30 cars in the main parking lot, and the rest has to be parked on the right side of the road and hike in.
+Overnight stays are by permit only from May 15th – October 31st.
+Toilet available is available in the lot.

 Check the review section on WTA, here, for road and trail conditions, how to get to the right trailhead, bug warning, bear or wild animal warning, additional photos, and more.

 Colchuck Lake trail is rated as hard, so I’d recommend planning your commute, food, and lodging if necessary.

 - Plan ahead.
 If you commute from Seattle, it takes 3 hours to get to the trailhead.
 The best is to stay around the area the night before, but a day trip is totally doable, too!

 - Download the Google map area because there is no wifi signal there.